propensive/invariant.blog/res/posts/error-handling.md

+title  Effective Error Handling path   error-handling date   2024-07-16

+description
+    The first in a new series of blogposts introducing providing background understanding to the concept of error handling.
+##
 # Effective Error Handling

 ## Abstract

-**THROUGH THIS SERIES** I will explore the state of the art in error handling in Scala 3, built upon the evolution of my own experience of writing _direct-style Scala 3_ for the last three years, as well as sixteen years of Scala development before that, during which I was never fully satisfied with the state of error handling in Scala.
+**THROUGHOUT THIS SERIES** I will explore the state of the art in error handling in Scala 3, built upon the evolution of my own experience of writing _direct-style Scala_ for the last three years, as well as sixteen years of Scala development before that, during which I was never fully satisfied with the state of error handling.

 I'll present a manifesto for library support for idealized error handling, and show how we can get close to achieving it.
 I'll present a couple